Twas the night before Yulemas, when all through the flat,

 With a twitch of a tail and wrinkle of nose

 A bound in the air, up the tree she rose.

 The baubles came down with a shattering clatter,

 I rushed in the room to see what was the matter.

-Myself in a nightie, my girlfriend in same,
+Myself in my PJ's, my beau in the same,

 We looked for Sammiches, for someone to blame.